-(Prerequisites: Introduction to Computers with a "C" or better and Development Reading with a "C" or better, a Reading COMPASS score of 83 or better, or ACCUPLACER Reading Score 78 or better.)
-This course is an introduction to the judicial process, with analysis and evaluation of the main institutions and consideration affecting the administration of justice in the United States.
+(Prerequisites: COMP 1123 Introduction to Computers with a "C" or better and READ 1213 Development Reading with a "C" or better or test score exemption) This course is an introduction to the judicial process, with analysis and evaluation of the main institutions and consideration affecting the administration of justice in the United States.
 Uses a comparative approach, but emphasizes the American state, local, and federal judicial systems.